 Psychology professor, Timothy Pychyl, at Carleton University, (mentioned in our previous blog) has studied procrastination for more than 19 years.
 Dr. Pychyl’s team researches your “present self” versus your “future self.”

 Your “future self” is the person you want to become.
-Research proves when you picture the “Future You,” you gain objectivity to push yourself in the present moment.
+Research proves when you picture the “Future You,” you gain objectivity to push yourself into the present moment.
 In experiments when researchers show people their own pictures digitally aged, they’re more likely to save for retirement.

-This is why a vision boards work.
+This is why vision boards work.